Wireless for Machine Learning: Review of radio resource management for federated learning

 where $b_k$ is the bandwidth allocation ratio, $B$ is the total bandwidth, $p_k$ is the power allocation in Watt/Hz, and $t_k$ is the model uploading time.
 The joint bandwidth allocation and user selection scheme is then found by solving:

-where $\beta_k$ is an indicator function that is 1 if device $k$ is selected, and $T_k$ is a maximum time budget for each device.
+where $I_k$ is an indicator function that is 1 if device $k$ is selected, and $T_k$ is a maximum time budget for each device.
 Similarly to the client selection scheme of the previous section, the number of participating devices has been used as a proxy for the convergence rate of the FL model.
-Using the MNIST dataset, a \ac{CNN} was trained.
-The results suggest that the proposed scheme outperforms a baseline of selecting every possible client in energy consumption by up to 25\% with a 1-2\% loss in classification accuracy.
+A numerical study on the MNIST dataset suggests that the proposed scheme outperforms a baseline of selecting every possible client in energy consumption by up to 25\% with a 1-2\% loss in classification accuracy.

-In~\cite{yang2019energy}, the energy consumption for computation is considered in addition to transmission.
-The energy for computing the model update at device $k$ is
+In~\cite{9264742}, the energy consumption for computation is considered in addition to transmission.
+The energy for computing the local model updates at device $k$ is

 where $\kappa$ is the effective switch capacitance that depends on the chip architecture, $A_k$ is an approximation of the energy consumption per training iteration, $a$ is the local classification accuracy, and $f_c$ is the computation capacity of device $k$ measured in CPU cycles per second.
-To minimize this energy, the proposed scheme allows the \ac{PS} to control the target classification accuracy (presumably by aggregation frequency control) and the computation capacity of user devices (presumably by giving the training task higher priority on their CPUs).
+To minimize this energy, the proposed scheme allows the \ac{PS} to control the local classification accuracy by selecting the number of local iterations per communication round and the computation capacity of user devices (presumably by giving the training task higher priority on their CPUs).
+It is worth to note that this paper does not consider \ac{FedAvg} but uses the distributed approximate Newton-type method (DANE) \cite{shamir2014communication} for training, in which the user devices implicitly uses the local Hessian to compute their computes.
+In \cite{9264742}, upper bounds on DANE convergence is used to determine the number of local iterations per communication round, thereby leading to different constraints of the radio resource management problem than for \ac{FedAvg}.
 Simulation results suggest that the proposed scheme significantly outperforms baseline schemes of equal bandwidth allocation, fixed CPU frequency allocation, and fixed target accuracy allocation.